mitalirawat/Customer_Certificates_API/README.md

 Delete/Remove a customer:

 Replace the value in the ids field here by the ids returned from create calls of customer.
-This returns the entire list of ids sent for deletion even if the id does not exist.
-Future work to return only the ids that were present and got actually deleted.
+This returns the count of deleted ids.

 `curl -H "Content-type: application/json" -X DELETE http://23.96.111.47:5002/customers -d '{"customers": {"ids":["5baaf22c8eb1d1342b75589a", "5baaf2278eb1d1342b755898"]}}'`

 Test Script

-Including a curl_cmds script that runs all create positive cases and delete/PUT works if replaced with right ids.
+Including a curl_cmds script that runs all create positive cases and delete/PUT works if replaced with correct ids.

 `python curl_cmds.py`